bagelquant/bagel-factor/docs/modules/evaluator.md

 # evaluator Module

 The `evaluator` module provides a high-level interface for evaluating the performance and risk characteristics of quantitative factors in equity trading.
-It is designed to orchestrate data handling, metric computation, and result aggregation, serving as the main entry point for users of the package.
+It orchestrates data handling, metric computation, and result aggregation, serving as the main entry point for users.
+In v2.0.1, users supply price data and Evaluator computes future returns internally with lazy evaluation.

 ## Main Class: `Evaluator`